BUDC is now Accepting Applications for Downtown Adaptive Reuse Projects

 Sponsored by National Grid, the guide is the result of a collaborative partnership between Mayor Byron W. Brown, Chairman of the Buffalo Urban Development Corporation, Buffalo Niagara Partnership, Buffalo Niagara Enterprise, CBRE Buffalo, and Buffalo Place.

-To view a press release of the guide's debut, click here.
+To view a press release about the guide's debut, click here.

 To download the guide, click here.